FDiot/code_tympan3/doc/architecture.rst

   - ray intersection.

 The color picking uses entirely the GPU once again.
 We render every objects with an unique color, then we read the color of the pixel under the mouse.
-This technique is straighforward and should be simple to implement, however we can't get the coordinate of the intersection point.
+This technique is straightforward and should be simple to implement, however we can't get the coordinate of the intersection point.

 The other method consists of a ray that we cast on the scene, and then perform ray-intersection